Azure/batch-shipyard/docs/60-batch-shipyard-site-extension.md

 ### Step 3: Install Batch Shipyard Site Extension
 After Python 3.X x64 installs successfully, find the `Batch Shipyard` site extension in the same `Gallery` area.
+You may have to search for it using the search box under the `Gallery` tab.
 Click the `+` icon to install the Batch Shipyard site extension to your Azure Function app environment.

 ![60-site-extension-step3-0.png](https://azurebatchshipyard.blob.core.windows.net/github/60-site-extension-step3-0.png)